Orlov spectra: bounds and gaps

 3) The first two themes are related by work of Orlov (see \cite{Orl09}).
-For a smooth Fano or Calabi-Yau hypersurface, the graded category of singularities of its affine cone is a semi-orthogonal component of the derived category of coherent sheaves.
-Therefore, the Orlov spectrum of this components is also related to the Loewy length of the Tjurina algebra (which for a homogeneous polynomial is equal to the Milnor algebra) of the defining function.
+For smooth Fano hypersurfaces, the graded category of singularities of their affine cone is a semi-orthogonal component of the derived category of coherent sheaves.
+Therefore, the Orlov spectrum of these components is also related to the Loewy length of the Tjurina algebra (which for a homogeneous polynomial is equal to the Milnor algebra) of their defining function.
 In this case, this Loewy length is just $(d(n+1)-2n-1)$ by Macaulay's theorem. \begin{theorem} Let $f \in k[x_0,\ldots,x_n]$ be a homogeneous polynomial of degree $d$ and $A := k[x_0,\ldots,x_n]/(f)$.
 Assume that $A$ has an isolated singularity.
 For any non-zero object, $M$, in $\dgrsing{A}$, the object, $M \oplus M(1) \oplus \cdots \oplus M(d-1)$, is a generator of $\dgrsing{A}$ with generation time at most $2(n+1)(d(n+1)-2n-1) - 1$. \end{theorem} Orlov's work then provides us with the following geometric version: \begin{corollary} Let $X$ be a smooth hypersurface of degree $n+1$ in $\mathbb P^n$.
 Set $\tw{1} := L_{\mathcal O} \circ (-\otimes_{\mathcal O} \mathcal O(1))$ where $L_{\mathcal O}$ is the Seidel-Thomas twist by $\mathcal O$.
-For any nonzero $E \in \dbcoh{X}$, $E \oplus E\tw{1} \oplus \cdots \oplus E\tw{n}$ is a generator of $\dbcoh{X}$ with generation time bounded by $2n^2(n+1)-1$. \end{corollary} In light of the above discussion, we expect that gaps in the derived category of coherent sheaves on a Fano or Calabi-Yau hypersurface in projective space are related to the structure of the corresponding Milnor algebra.
+For any nonzero $E \in \dbcoh{X}$, $E \oplus E\tw{1} \oplus \cdots \oplus E\tw{n}$ is a generator of $\dbcoh{X}$ with generation time bounded by $2n^2(n+1)-1$. \end{corollary} In light of the above discussion, we expect that gaps in the derived category of coherent sheaves on a Fano hypersurface in projective space are related to the structure of the corresponding Milnor algebra.

 4) We give a new upper bound on the generation time of any (full, not necessarily strong) exceptional collection.
 The upper bound comes from studying $A_{\infty}$-enhancements of triangulated categories.
 It ties in quite nicely with Koszul duality.